 The performance of the baseline algorithm is evaluated using two distinct types of datasets to assess different aspects of the algorithm.
-PALS data facilitates testing the efficacy of spatial disaggregation (17).
+Airborne active-passive PALS instrument has been flown as a SMAP simulator in several field campaigns.
+The campaign data are used to test the disaggregation algorithm (17).
 Simulated datasets are used to demonstrate the feasibility of ingesting the inputs based on the SMAP configuration.
 The following subsections elaborate these tests.